godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 Finally there is a **Energy** setting, which is just a multiplier, useful when working with HDR.

 In general, ambient light should only be used for simple scenes, large exteriors or for performance reasons (ambient light is cheap), as it does not provide the best lighting quality.
 It's better to generate ambient light from ReflectionProbe or GIProbe, which will more faithfully simulate how indirect light propagates.
-Below is a comparision in quality between using a flat ambient color and a GIProbe:
+Below is a comparison in quality between using a flat ambient color and a GIProbe:

 .. image:: img/environment_ambient_comparison.png